Want to do a global health elective during medical school? Below is a step by step plan to get you started.

 Pre-Departure Requirements Checklist:

-2. Register with the UNC Global Travel Registry/ Sign and return the
+3. Register with the UNC Global Travel Registry/ Sign the

-3. Complete the two required online global health modules.
+4. Complete the two required online global health modules and quizzes.

 Remember to leave some time and energy to re-enter gently and wrap things up when you return

 If you have applied for elective credit, you will need to submit an evaluation of your elective, a preceptor’s evaluation of your performance and experience, and whatever project or paper is required by your faculty advisor for the specific class you registered for.
-The elective evaluation and the preceptor evaluation should be submitted electronically to the Office of International Activities.
-Your faculty advisor will complete your grade on the One-45 system when all paperwork is complete.
+The preceptor evaluation should be submitted electronically to the Office of International Activities.
+Your faculty advisor will complete your grade on the One-45 system when all paperwork is complete.and the

 Checklist: Before you Go